Accounting Policy (Policy 6210)

 1. Policy Purpose

-This policy is written to provide an overview of the significant accounting policies and practices at Boise State University.
+To provide an overview of the significant accounting policies and practices at Boise State University.

 2. Policy Statement